 It’s not the best design for them to have the unlimited plans ‘hidden’ under a separate tab that you have to click — given that the unlimited plans are more expensive and therefore bring them more revenue, it’s an odd design decision on their part.

 Standard plans are all limited to 5GB per day.
 If you’re going to be streaming a lot of content, you’ll run out very quickly.
-You can get full access to much better VPNs for this or close to this price, so we don’t understand where they got this pricing model from.
+You can get unlimited bandwidth with much better VPNs like NordVPN for this or close to this price, so we don’t understand where they got this pricing model from.
+Still, it’s interesting to see a different pricing model.
+If you’re not going to be streaming anything then 5GB is plenty to go with.

 Unlimited plans are a lot more expensive and almost double the price if paying annually.
 While you can save some money by paying annually instead of monthly, the difference isn’t huge.

-ZenVPN offers a 30-day money-back guarantee with no questions asked.
+ZenVPN offers a 30-day money-back guarantee.
 This type of refund policy is common among VPN providers and it’s a refund policy you’ll probably make use of if you purchase a subscription.

 Payment Methods: Give them your card details, or move on

 ZenVPN only offers payment through credit or debit card.
-That’s fine given that their site is HTTPS secured; however, there are no PayPal, no pre-paid cards, or cryptocurrency payment methods.
+That’s fine given that their checkout page is HTTPS secured; however, there are no PayPal, no pre-paid cards, or cryptocurrency payment methods.

 By only offering credit or debit card payments, ZenVPN is lagging far behind most other VPN providers who have more than one type of payment method and at least one anonymous method.